-TIP's core activities include publishing talking points, issuing action alerts, promoting speakers, and commissioning public opinion polls and television advertisements.
+TIP's core activities include publishing talking points, issuing action alerts, promoting speakers, creating PR booklets for Israeli spokespersons, commissioning public opinion polls, and placing television advertisements.
 Since 2013, it has also published The Tower, an online news magazine on Middle Eastern affairs.
+In addition, TIP publishes an Arabic-language news site, Al Masdar, which claims to deliver "a balanced and honest picture of the Jewish world, Israel, and the international scene."

-A sign of the Israel Project's pull in Washington is the long list of senators and congressional representatives from both parties who apparently serve as advisors to the group.
-As of late 2013, TIP's Board of Advisors included about a dozen members each from the House of Representatives and the Senate.
-Current advisers include Reps.
-Joe Wilson (R-SC) and Eliot Engel (D-NY) along with Sens.
+TIP is well connected politically.
+As of mid-2014, its Board of Advisors included approximately a dozen members from both the House of Representatives and the Senate.
+Advisers have included Reps.
+Joe Wilson (R-SC) and Eliot Engel (D-NY), and Sens.
 Mark Kirk (R-IL) and Robert Menendez (D-NJ), among others.
-Past advisers have included former Sens.
-Rick Santorum and Joseph Lieberman (I-CT), as well as Rep. Allen West (R-FL).
+Retired Sen. Joseph Lieberman (I-CT) and former Rep. Allen West (R-Fl) have also served on TIP's Board of Advisors.

-Under Block's leadership, TIP has engaged directly in divisive partisan battles in Washington, sometimes staking itself in opposition to the White House.
-For example, when Block derided future Secretary of Defense Chuck Hagel's "realist" views on Iran as "well outside the mainstream" during Hagel's confirmation battle, a former administration official familiar with TIP remarked that Block's confrontational style "calls into question what the role of TIP is, could be and should be."
+Under Block's leadership, TIP has engaged directly in divisive partisan battles in Washington.
+In one instance, when Block derided future Secretary of Defense Chuck Hagel's "realist" views on Iran as "well outside the mainstream" during Hagel's confirmation battle, a former administration official familiar with TIP remarked that Block's confrontational style "calls into question what the role of TIP is, could be and should be."

 Action Alerts and Talking Points

-A key item on TIP's advocacy agenda has been to warn of "threats" to Israel, including everything from Iran's alleged nuclear weapons program to international aid flotillas attempting to break the Israeli blockade of Gaza.
-In 2013, for example, Block announced that TIP opposed the Obama administration's 2013 negotiations with Iran, arguing in favor of increasing sanctions even while talks are underway and warning that any agreement that allows Iran to peacefully enrich uranium on its own soil—a right under the Nonproliferation Treaty—would be an "unacceptable outcome."
+TIP has been accused of frequently overstating purported threats to Israel.
+In 2013, for example, Josh Block announced that TIP opposed the Obama administration's nuclear diplomacy with Iran, warning that any agreement that allows Iran to peacefully enrich uranium on its own soil—a right under the nuclear Non-Proliferation Treaty (NPT)—would be an "unacceptable outcome."

 In an August 2012 "TIP Take Action Alert," the group proposed a number of alarmist "talking points" for a message that TIP followers could send to U.S. leaders, including that "Iran's leaders are defying U.N. resolutions and world opinion by continuing to develop nuclear weapons while issuing frequent threats to destroy Israel."
 However, at the time of the action alert, U.S. intelligence agencies held that there was no evidence indicating that the country had begun work on a nuclear weapon.

 TIP has heavily criticized the Obama administration's policy on Israel.
-During the 2009 settlements row between Israeli Prime Minister Benjamin Netanyahu and Obama administration officials, TIP claimed that anti-settlement policies amounted to "a kind of ethnic cleansing to move all Jews" out of the West Bank.
+During the 2009 settlements row between Israeli Prime Minister Benjamin Netanyahu and Obama administration officials, TIP claimed that efforts to freeze the construction of illegal Israeli settlements in the occupied Palestinian territories amounted to "a kind of ethnic cleansing to move all Jews" out of the West Bank.

 Ackerman quoted TIP's founder and president Jennifer Laszio Mizrahi as telling him, "They're activists and they go through a secure thing.
 We have 140,000 activists who work with us, so yes.
 A lot of them have similar names, because they're related."